viking-sudo-rm/jekyll-lambda/_posts/2018-1-11-Translation of the Saga of Mary.md

 author_footer: false
 ---

 In order to practice my Old Norse, I decided to write up a thorough translation of a short excerpt from the Icelandic Saga of Mary.
 I've given the original text underneath, which comes from *A New Introduction to Old Norse* edited by Anthony Faulkes.
 Please let me know if you have any corrections or suggestions!
+If I post more translations here, I will try to choose longer and more interesting passages (and maybe add some discussion of the translation).

 There was a monastery in that mountain which is called Tumba.
 There at the monastery stood a church of Michael.
 In the temple was a likeness of Mary, and it was made such that the Lord sat at her knees, and there was a wide silk garment over its head.
 There came often great thunder and lightning, and a loose bolt hit the church so that it all burned down, but the likeness of Mary was unscathed, as was the pedestal on which it stood.
 Nowhere was the silk garment that was on the likeness damaged!
 The monks proclaimed this a miracle, and everyone who heard praised God.
 We have to pray to God that he free us from evil fire like he did the likeness from this fire-heat.